joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6393543/2025/05/30/bryce-huff-trade-eagles-49ers/

 **Prime Tire: Farewell to F1’s lab track?
 Plus, Piastri sets the early pace in Spain**\
-`Prime Tire Newsletter | This is The Athletic’s twice-weekly F1 newsletter.`\
+`This is The Athletic’s twice-weekly F1 newsletter.`\
 https://nytimes.com/athletic/6393540/2025/05/30/prime-tire-farewell-to-f1s-lab-track-plus-piastri-sets-the-early-pace-in-spain/

 **At a Legendary Manhattan Townhouse, a Party With Great Art and Great Shoes**\